Book of Common Prayer: 1549 prayer book

 As a compromise with conservatives, the word Mass was kept, with the service titled "The Supper of the Lord and the Holy Communion, commonly called the Mass".
-The service also preserved much of the medieval structure of the Mass—stone altars remained, the clergy wore traditional vestments, much of the service was sung, and the priest was instructed to put the communion wafer into communicants' mouths instead of in their hands.
+The service also preserved much of the Mass's mediaeval structure – stone altars remained, the clergy wore traditional vestments, much of the service was sung, and the priest was instructed to put the communion wafer into communicants' mouths instead of in their hands.
 Nevertheless, the first BCP was a "radical" departure from traditional worship in that it "eliminated almost everything that had till then been central to lay Eucharistic piety".

 A priority for Protestants was to replace the Roman Catholic teaching that the Mass was a sacrifice to God ("the very same sacrifice as that of the cross") with the Protestant teaching that it was a service of thanksgiving and spiritual communion with Christ.
 Cranmer's intention was to suppress Catholic notions of sacrifice and transubstantiation in the Mass.
 To stress this, there was no elevation of the consecrated bread and wine, and eucharistic adoration was prohibited.
-The elevation had been the central moment of the medieval Mass, attached as it was to the idea of real presence.
-Cranmer's eucharistic theology was close to the Calvinist spiritual presence view, and can be described as Receptionism and Virtualism - i.e. the real presence of Jesus by the power of the Holy Spirit.
-The words of administration in the 1549 rite were deliberately ambiguous; they could be understood as identifying the bread with the body of Christ or (following Cranmer's theology) as a prayer that the communicant might spiritually receive the body of Christ by faith.
+The elevation had been the central moment of the mediaeval Mass, attached as it was to the idea of real presence.
+Cranmer's eucharistic theology was close to the Calvinist spiritual presence view, and can be described as Receptionism and Virtualism: the real presence of Jesus by the power of the Holy Spirit.
+The words of administration in the 1549 rite are deliberately ambiguous; they can be understood as identifying the bread with the body of Christ or (following Cranmer's theology) as a prayer that the communicant might spiritually receive the body of Christ by faith.

 Many of the other services were little changed.
-Cranmer based his baptism service on Martin Luther's service, which was a simplification of the long and complex medieval rite.
+Cranmer based his baptism service on Martin Luther's service, a simplification of the long and complex mediaeval rite.
 Like communion, the baptism service maintained a traditional form.
 The confirmation and marriage services followed the Sarum rite.
-There were also remnants of prayer for the dead and the Requiem Mass, such as the provision for celebrating holy communion at a funeral.
+There are also remnants of prayer for the dead and the Requiem Mass, such as the provision for celebrating holy communion at a funeral.
 Cranmer's work of simplification and revision was also applied to the Daily Offices, which were reduced to Morning and Evening Prayer.
-Cranmer hoped these would also serve as a daily form of prayer to be used by the laity, thus replacing both the late medieval lay observation of the Latin Hours of the Virgin and its English-language equivalent primers.
+Cranmer hoped these would also serve as a daily form of prayer to be used by the laity, thus replacing both the late mediaeval lay observation of the Latin Hours of the Virgin and its English-language equivalent primers.